-The most extensive list of opportunities can be found on the Practice Office website at http://sphweb.bumc.bu.edu/practicum.
+The most extensive list of opportunities can be found on the Practice Office website at http://sph.bu.edu/practicum.
 Information about new opportunities is sent to students regularly through the Practice Office listserv.
-Samples of these opportunities are also posted to the Student Insider as part of the "Thursday Practice Update".
-These communications are intended to assist in the search for a practicum; however, students may also need to seek out other options.
+Samples of these opportunities are also posted in the BUSPH student computer area, Talbot Building, 2nd Floor, East Wing.
+These opportunities are intended to assist in the search for a practicum; however, students may also need to seek out other options.